e-evangelista/pull-request-prediction/README.md

 ### Model Implementation

 The models were developed using scikit-learn, a machine learning library for Python.
 For every project in the reduced population (i.e. 280 projects), each model was trained using the first 150 pull requests and evaluated on the remaining pull requests.
-As noted above, the number of pull requests per project range from 200 to 12,799 with most projects having less than 2,000 pull requests.
+As noted above, the number of pull requests per project range from 200 to 12,799 with most projects containing  less than 2,000 pull requests.

 ## Results